dpshade/permaweb-llm-fuel/README.md

 - 🌐 **Multi-site crawling**: Automatically crawl documentation from Hyperbeam, AO, ArIO, and core Arweave sites
 - 🎯 **Smart filtering**: Quality scoring and content enhancement for optimal AI training data
 - 📊 **Interactive selection**: Browse and filter documentation with real-time search
-- 📄 **LLMs.txt generation**: Export curated content in the standard format for AI training
+- 📄 **llms.txt generation**: Export curated content in the standard format for AI training
 - 📱 **Responsive design**: Works on desktop and mobile devices
 - 🚀 **Multiple deployment options**: Deploy to Vercel or Arweave with flexible configurations